-PepinNini's Musgrave Project is located in the Musgrave Geological Province, within the Anangu Pitjantjatjara Yankunytjatjara (APY) Lands, in northwest South Australia.
-The project area comprises two granted exploration licences and eight exploration licence applications, and covers a total area of 14,003 km2.
-The Project is held by PepinNini 100%-owned subsidiary, NiCul Minerals Ltd. See Figure 5 for project location map.
+PepinNini's Musgrave Project is located in the Musgrave minerals district, within the Anangu Pitjantjatjara Yankunytjatjara (APY) Lands, in northwest South Australia.
+The project area comprises two granted exploration licences and eight exploration licence applications covering a total area of 14,003 km2.
+The Project is held by PepinNini 100%-owned subsidiary, NiCul Minerals Ltd. See Figure 6 for project location map.

-Figure 5: PepinNini's Musgrave Project area
+Figure 6: PepinNini's Musgrave Project area.

-The Company is targeting new Nickel-Copper-Cobalt sulphide discoveries within the Musgrave Project, and has generated a number of priority targets utilising AEM surveys.
+The Company is targeting new Nickel-Copper-Cobalt sulphide discoveries within the Musgrave Project and has generated a number of priority targets utilising AEM surveys.
 The target areas include:

-The Pink Slipper Farm-in Joint Venture Project with Rio Tinto Exploration Pty Ltd, which comprises four exploration licence applications (ELAs) covering a total area of 615 km2.
+The Pink Slipper Farm-in Joint Venture Project with Rio Tinto Ltd (Rio Tinto Exploration Pty Ltd), which comprises four exploration licence applications (ELAs) covering a total area of 615 km2.
 PepinNini is earning a 51% interest in the Project and is the Project operator and manager.
-Pink Slipper is a highly prospective geophysical target and is a core exploration focus for the Company, which it plans to drill test once the ELA is granted.
+Pink Slipper is a highly prospective geophysical target and is a core exploration focus that the Company plans to drill test once the ELA is granted.